renuo/hamster/README.md

 * research HAM Palette optimization and encoding.
 There are techniques like dithering and [many more](http://mrsebe.bplaced.net/blog/wordpress/?p=1339), but why not apply some ML for example?
 * Research [color distances](https://en.wikipedia.org/wiki/Color_difference) in color spaces

+## Showcase

+Here are some (intermediary) results for your eyes (have a peek at the Git branches)

+The resulting presentation of @schmijos is available as [Google Slides here](https://docs.google.com/presentation/d/1cLnW4LX60ggrs86tboSEBRyazPjDO_USMKzlwbq3McA/edit?usp=sharing).